doctor-g/Godot-Collector-Tutorial/README.md

 After the tutorial, check out the [challenges list](challenges.html) for some additional features you can try adding on your own!

+For a deeper introduction to Godot Engine, I recommend [the &ldquo;Your First Game&rdquo; tutorial](https://docs.godotengine.org/en/stable/getting_started/step_by_step/your_first_game.html) from the Godot Engine site.

 ## Third-Party Assets